 The cost of launching the app on either Google Play that requires a $25 registration fee or the App Store that costs $99 each year but that must also be factored in.
 This part of the project shouldn't be too costly.
 Again, it will depend on the size and complexity of the application.

 Real Examples of How Much It Costs to Build an Application

 Every day, app development companies field calls from potential clients.
 The client will ask questions like, “tell me the cost to create an app like Facebook,” or “how much does it cost to develop an app like Uber?”

 These might seem like simple questions to answer, but based on what you’ve seen regarding how app costs can vary, that isn’t so.
 Let’s look at some real-world examples of popular apps and try to get some idea of what it cost to create them.

-- According to ThinkMobiles research, it might cost over $135, 000 to develop such a multi-functional and cross-platforms app like Tinder.
+- According to ThinkMobiles research, it might cost over $135, 000 to develop such a multi-functional and cross-platforms app as Tinder.
 Moreover, our development team built a similar kind of app BeMyGuest, and agree with this estimation.

 - According to Quora, it would have cost between $350,000-$400,000 to develop the Facebook app because of a lot of highly complex features.